You are here: Home > Our Attorneys

 Jessica Keough focuses her practice on legal malpractice and general liability defense.
 After receiving her BA in English from New York University in 2000, Jessica owned and operated a restaurant and bar in Berwyn where she confronted a variety of legal matters that prompted her to go to law school.
 In 2014, Jessica graduated magna cum laude from Widener University School of Law, where she won an interscholastic Moot Court competition, participated as a staff member of Widener Law Review, and received awards for achievement, including the Esther F. Clark Memorial Scholarship for outstanding achievement in Criminal Procedure and Evidence.
 After graduating from law school, Jessica clerked for the Honorable Patricia H. Jenkins and the Honorable Susan Peikes Gantman, President Judge, in the Superior Court of Pennsylvania, where she honed valuable analytical research and writing skills while drafting memoranda and precedential opinions and attending oral arguments.
 Jessica lives in Downingtown with her husband and two children.

-Ross O’Neill joined Kane Pugh Knoell Troy & Kramer in September 2015.
-He focuses his practice on general liability defense.
+Rachael joined Kane Pugh in October 2017.
+She focuses her practice on general liability defense.

 Michael Nachajski is an attorney licensed to practice law in Pennsylvania and New Jersey.
 He joined Kane Pugh Knoell Troy & Kramer in November 2016.
 He focuses his practice on professional liability defense.
 Michael attended Villanova University School of Law, graduating cum laude in 2016.
 Despite being a recent law school graduate, Villanova provided Michael incredible opportunities to gain practical legal experience.
 At Villanova, Michael was a member of the Villanova Law Review.
 He focused his writing for the Law Review on Pennsylvania and Third Circuit cases dealing with complex personal injury claims, including latent diseases and employment discrimination.